vchan2/vchan2.github.io/2020Calculus.md

 ### Updates

-<b>NOTICE:</b> Last two mini-maths are available onb this website.
+<b>NOTICE:</b> Last two mini-maths are available on this website.
 Today's notes and video available in the shared files google drive.

 <b>NOTICE:</b> In light of the testing centre being closed today, the Chapter 3 test exam window will be extended to Thursday.
 You can submit your Chapter 3 test <a href="https://forms.gle/LGQB4kFR23RZr6F1A"> here</a>.